-Gaslight is a series of chemigrams using chemicals and materials related to World War I gas masks.
+Gaslight is a series of chemigrams reconceptualizing the link between photographic chemicals and early gas mask technologies.

 (full statement below)